Bringing Digital TV to Georgia

 Together with MagtiCom, we are bringing the latest digital content to every household in Georgia.

 Media & Broadcast

-David Lee, the President of MagtiCom said, "Moving into TV was a huge step for us because we knew nothing about DTH television, but we chose a very reliable and knoledgeable partner in SES whose satellite fleet provided the best footprint for Georgia.
-MagtiSat is the first DTH operator in Georgia and we don’t just target cities, we target every Georgian everywhere.
-SES gives us the satellite technology and support that enables us to have a footprint that covers every single inch of the entire territory with both local and international content".
+Moving into TV was a huge step for us because we knew nothing about DTH television.
+We chose a very reliable and knowledgeable partner in SES, and its satellite fleet provided the best footprint for Georgia.
+MagtiSat is the first DTH operator in Georgia, and we don’t only target cities.
+We target every Georgian everywhere.
+SES gives us the satellite technology and support we need to enable a footprint that covers every single inch of the entire territory to deliver both local and international content.